 11. Can an Administrator live outside Newfoundland and Labrador?

-No. The Court (not the deceased person) gives authority to administer and estate.
+No. The Court (not the deceased person) gives authority to administer an estate.
 The court's authority only extends to people living within the province so an administrator has to live in the Province of Newfoundland and Labrador.
-Letters of Administration will only issue if the administrator files and administration bond with the Court, unless a judge has dipensed with it.
+Letters of Administration will only be issued if the administrator files an administration bond with the Court, unless a judge has dipensed with the bond.

 12. Why is a bond required when a person dies without a will?